 I have enjoyed watching Cowboy Tim teach people and horses after the work is done.
 So for the past five days I’ve not left the place except to make a wine and nacho run, and to attend a concert in Llangollen.
 The nacho run was to picking up what I needed to make a nacho casserole.
 More on cooking in a separate entry.

 I’ve even ridden a tiny bit, twice.
 Basically I have gotten on the offered horse and walked, did some turns, tried trotting.
 Felt like I was back in novice class.
+(It been awhile since I’ve ridden.)
 Both horses were light and respond well to leg pressure.

 Thursday, Cowboy Tim had Lydia riding her thoroughbred without a bridle.
 Her horse Inca came in with dangerous horse syndrome: rearing, bucking, coming at people.
 It’s a long story about what was going on with him, but in short, Inca had back pain from what was diagnosed as a kissing spine.
 The memory of that pain and his reaction is what Tim has worked him through, to the point that Lydia was riding him at a walk, trot, canter with no bridle.
 (And Tim has her riding on a western saddle.)

-I did some of my work on Inca and gave Lydia a lesson on some things she can do and was rewarded with a bottle of pink moscato set on my doorstep 2 days later.
+I did some body work on Inca and gave Lydia a lesson on some things she can do and was rewarded with a bottle of pink moscato set on my doorstep 2 days later.
 It’s not bad for a sweet wine.

 Last night I went with Tim to a concert of junior high/high school aged students from four counties.
 It was a performance of a Cerddorfa Linynnol (string orchestra) and a Cerddorfa Chwyth (wind orchestra).
 Incredible music and display of talent.
 Aunt Pam (of the trip to Tywyn and shetlands) was there; it was her grandson performing in the string orchestra.
-Afterwards I experienced Mr. Taod’s wild ride, when Tim decided to take a different route home on a curvy, one track road running on the side of a high hill.
-And he drives fast.
+Afterwards I experienced Mr. Toad’s wild ride, when Tim decided to take a different route home on a curvy, one track road running on the side of a high hill.
+And with it being dark (late evening) I saw the “cats eyes” mid road as we sped by.
+Cowboy Tim likes to drive fast — very fast.
 But I’m still in one piece.

 So tomorrow, it’s clean the apartment and head out to Pentrefoelas for chocolate.